-Becoming Prime eligible means these Prime members can get fast, free shipping with your products.
-This means they’re more likely to buy from you than competitors that don’t offer Prime.
+Becoming Prime eligible means these Prime members can get fast, free shipping with your products, which in turn makes them more likely to buy from you than your competitors.
 Amazon’s algorithm also favors Prime sellers over non-Prime ones.
 So you have a better chance of winning the Buy Box and attracting Amazon’s most loyal consumers.

 Plus, Amazon Prime Day, one of the biggest sales days of the year, is usually in July.
-On Prime Day 2018, there were over 100 million products sold on Prime Day alone, making it Amazon’s biggest sales date thus far.
-So you want to be approved as Prime eligible in the spring so you have plenty of time to prepare for Prime Day’s major sales.
+On Prime Day 2018, there were over 100 million products sold, making it Amazon’s biggest sales date thus far.
+Make sure you're Prime eligible in the spring so you have plenty of time to prepare for Prime Day’s major sales.
 Check out the 9 ways to prep for Amazon Prime Day here.

 How do you become Prime eligible?
 In most cases, you need to utilize FBA (Fulfillment By Amazon).
 This is Amazon’s logistics service that handles warehousing, picking, packaging, customer service, and everything post-sales.
 Once you use FBA, Amazon automatically makes you Prime eligible.
 Another option is SFP (Seller Fulfilled Prime).
 See the difference between FBA and SFP here.